Get access to all handy features included in the IVIS website

 3. In Vitro Production of Embryos

-In vitro production is the best alternative for the production of embryos for ET and to use in research application.
+In vitro production is the best alternative for the production of embryos for ET and to use in research applications.
 This technique can be used to test different advanced technologies such as cryopreservation, intracytoplasmic sperm injection (ICSI), somatic cell nuclear transfer (SCNT), IVF with sexed-sperm, embryo splitting, screening of genetic defects as well as genetic manipulation, basic research in developmental physiology, and exploitation for emerging biotechnologies such as transgenesis and cloning.

 The in vitro embryo production (IVEP) involves a series of integrated sequential steps: 1) collection of oocytes by retrieval from abattoir derived ovaries or by ovum pick up from live donors, 2) selection of developmentally competent oocytes and in vitro maturation (IVM) of the selected oocytes, 3) sperm capacitation and in vitro fertilization (IVF), and 4) in vitro culture for embryo development (IVC).
 In addition, other technologies such as ICSI with sex-sorted sperm cells and SCNT can be carried out.